MileHacker Logo

 • The wet season (May-November) typically sees lower demand.

-• Potential for lower flight prices during these months.
+• Potential for lower flight prices at this time of year.

 • Transition months like March and November can also offer better value.